 Top 5 Reasons I Chose Not to Retire at 39

 A google search between study sessions quickly opened my eyes to the concepts of Financial Independence and Retiring Early.
-The FIRE blogging community provided me with a great education, and over the last 6 months has welcomed me graciously as one of their own.
+The FIRE blogging community provided me with a great education and welcomed me graciously as one of their own.

 Once I tracked our expenses more closely and sold a house where we once lived, the numbers lined up beautifully.
 With 25 years of expenses in my portfolio, most of which would be immediately available in early retirement, I could call myself Financially Independent.
 Fantastic!